 In humans, once symptoms appear, rabies is fatal.
 A person dies due to respiratory and heart failure approximately a week after the first symptoms appear.
-Luckily, rabies in people is preventable nowadays thanks to the so-called PEP, post-exposure prophylaxis, if applied within 48 hours after the bite.
+Luckily, rabies in people is preventable nowadays thanks to the so-called PEP or post-exposure prophylaxis if applied within 48 hours after the bite.

 Vaccines are the best way to stop rabies

 The puppy needs to receive the first vaccine at three months.
 The re-vaccination is required after one year.
-After that, regular vaccination of pet dogs is mandatory once in one to three years, depending on the law of each state (PDF).
+After that, regular vaccination of pet dogs is mandatory once in one to three years, depending on each state's state laws.

-The ambitious global strategic plan of WHO is to eradicate rabies deaths in humans by 2030 by reaching the sufficient number of dogs vaccinated.
+The ambitious global strategic plan of WHO is to eradicate rabies deaths in humans by 2030 by reaching a sufficient number of dogs vaccinated.

 Additionally, dogs from high-risk countries can't enter the US without a valid rabies vaccination certificate showing they are vaccinated and fully immunized.

 Although the dog is vaccinated, it is necessary to visit the vet for a booster vaccine after exposure to an infected animal.
 There is also organized vaccination of particular species of wildlife in the US to prevent rabies.

 Not letting your dog touch wild animals without proper precautions is a crucial way to prevent rabies.
 It is also necessary to keep your dogs away from injured or dead wildlife.